pavelsr/net-ip-checker/README.md

 # DESCRIPTION

-This module only provides the minimal number of functions that I use in my modules.
+Fork of Net::IP::Minimal that validate IPv4 and IPv6 addresses correctly

 # NAME